MYCOMMUNITY TOILET: Valerine Chandrakesuma, Joe Ho, Kateryna Ievdokymenko, Jay Martiniuk, Patrick Lewis Wilkie

 Student Projects from the Biodesign Challenge

 New York, NY 10011

-Join us for the opening of NATURE/POSTNATURE, an exhibition of student projects from the 2018 Biodesign Challenge.
-The 26 chosen projects portray futures where the lines between the natural and designed worlds have blurred, and where products and provocations are made from organisms that have been engineered on the cellular level.
+Hundreds of visitors joined us for NATURE/POSTNATURE, an exhibition of student projects from the 2018 Biodesign Challenge.
+The 27 chosen projects portrayed futures where the lines between the natural and designed worlds have blurred, and where products and provocations are made from organisms that have been engineered on the cellular level.